age-series/ElectricalAge2/CONTRIBUTING.md

     * parsers: Parsers and import/export tools
     * sim: Electrical and Thermal simulators
     * space: various data structures and algorithms
-* images: Images for the falstad importer when exporting circuit data
-* integration-mc1-15: Minecraft 1.15.2 Integration Code
+* integration-mc1-16: Minecraft 1.16.5 Integration Code
-* integration-vs: Vintage Story Integration Code
-* logcollector: A rust statistics and (crash) logging server
 * proto: A set of [Google Protocol Buffers](https://developers.google.com/protocol-buffers) for communication with all of our applications (proto3)